micro-manager/micro-manager.github.io/_pages/ChuoSeiki_QT.md

 <em>Please customize your stage settings using Group and Preset in
 Micro-Manager.
 Or you can load the settings from a saved .cfg file.</em>

-{% include Note text="'''Axis Name Registration'''" %}
+{% include notice icon="info" content="'''Axis Name Registration'''" %}

 The "ChuoSeiki QT 2-Axis" supports the 2-axis controllers or control AB channels of the 3-axis controllers.
 In this device adapter, the two